brianberns/brianberns.github.io/Markdown/06-MajorMinorScales.md

 | D | E | F&sharp; | G | A | B | C&sharp; | D |
 | D | E | G&flat;  | G | A | B | D&flat;  | D |

 The first is preferred over the second because each of the note names appears exactly once.
 The second is harder to read because it contains both G&flat; and G, and D&flat; and D. All diatonic scales have this property: they can be written using all seven note names in sequence, with either sharps or flats (but not both) on a subset of the notes.
+(This set of sharps or flats is called the scale's "key signature").

 ## Relative scales